This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For more information about medical marijuana, including legalities, dosage, side effects, and more, refer to our article, Cerebral Palsy and Medical Marijuana.

 Talk to your child’s doctors about medications that could help them.
-It’s important to weigh the potential benefits with the risk of side effects.
+It’s essential to weigh the potential benefits with the risk of side effects.

 Lifelong Financial Assistance for Your Child's Birth Injury